callnoah2/bingo_cards/doc/Plan.md

 * it can also get the length of numbers aka the card size.
 * It can return a specified row of bingo numbers

+this class is called from the card class for filling in the cards with new numbers.
+The parameters come from the UI

 # User Interface Class

 * this will present the user with the main menu and the deck menu.
 This can also validate input